cawdry-dev/crt-hass/INSTALLATION.md

 - **Geographic Coverage**: England and Wales waterways managed by Canal & River Trust

 ## Troubleshooting

+### Common Issues

+#### Config Flow Error: "get_closures() method not found"
+This indicates you may have an older version of the integration files.
+Solution:
+1. Delete the entire `custom_components/canal_river_trust/` directory
+2. Restart Home Assistant
+3. Reinstall the integration with the latest version
+4. Try adding the integration again

 ### No Data Appearing
 1. Check Home Assistant logs for API errors